Click here to learn about local plastic surgeons

 Types of Breast Reconstruction

 Plastic surgeons can perform several types of breast reconstruction surgery.
 Options include a newly shaped breast with the use of a breast implant, your own tissue flap, or a combination of the two.
 A tissue flap is a section of your own skin, fat and muscle that is moved from your stomach, back or other area of your body to the chest area.
+The final step in breast reconstruction is nipple and areola reconstruction.

-Breast reconstruction with tissue flap.
 Tissue flap procedures use tissue from your stomach, back, thighs or buttocks to reconstruct the breast.
 The two most common types of tissue flap surgeries are the TRAM flap (transverse rectus abdominis muscle flap), which uses tissue from the stomach, and the latissimus dorsi flap, which uses tissue from the upper back.

 The TRAM flap procedure can be done in one of two ways.
 The pedicle flap involves leaving the flap attached to its original blood supply and tunneling it under the skin to the breast area.
 In contrast, a free flap means that the surgeon cuts the flap of skin, fat, blood vessels and muscle free from its original location and then attaches the flap to blood vessels in the chest area.